-In a recent smartphone-based, Bluetooth Smart home automation design, Bluetooth-enabled adapters control the power supply of many non-network enabled devices such as lamps, coffeemakers and other home appliances.
-The appliances interact with the smartphone and each other through a hybrid mesh network that transforms multiple Bluetooth point-to-point connections into a scatternet in which one device in each Bluetooth hub also participates as a slave in another piconet, enabling messages to be relayed between each hub and its devices.
+In a recent smartphone-based, Bluetooth Smart home automation design, Bluetooth-enabled adapters control the power supply of many non-network enabled devices such as lamps, coffeemakers, and other home appliances.
+The appliances interact with the smartphone and each other through a hybrid mesh network that transforms multiple Bluetooth point-to-point connections into a scatternet in which one device in each Bluetooth hub also participates as a secondary in another piconet, enabling messages to be relayed between each hub and its devices.

 To extend Bluetooth’s point-to-point point-to-point connections beyond a single node, use can be made of a scatternet in which one device in a particular piconet participates as a slave in another piconet, enabling the relay of messages between node and its devices.

 To address the diverse power management needs of various electrical appliances in the home, a recent application of Bluetooth Smart makes use of a Fuzzy Logic Controller (FLC) in a Home Energy Management (HEM) design that deals with the variability in the power needs of appliances and their loads in different hours of the day.
 Using Bluetooth Smart-enabled smart plugs, the system monitors peak and off-peak power usage and suggests ways to modify the use of an electrical device to lower overall power consumption.

 Bluetooth beaconing applications have a lot of potential in the modern highly-automated industrial environment and in building automation.
 In such environments, one person is often responsible for the operation of many machines.
 Via Bluetooth’s point-to-point connections, industrial workers with smartphones can interrogate or receive reports from equipment incorporating Bluetooth tags.